decentraland/explorer/README.md

 If the CI succeeds, you can browse to the generated link and test your changes.
 Bear in mind that any push will kick the CI, and there's no need to create a pull request.

 ---

-<a name="advanced-debugging-scenarios"></a>

-# Advanced debugging scenarios

-## Debug with Unity Editor + local Kernel

-### Why you should care

-You may want to use this approach for any features that need both Kernel and Unity modifications, and you need to watch Unity code changes fast without the need of injecting a wasm targeted build in the browser.

-When the steps are followed, you will be able to test your changes with just pressing the "Play" button within Unity.
-This will open a tab running the local Kernel build and Unity will connect to it using websocket.

-This is the most useful debugging scenario for advanced feature implementation.

-### Steps

-- Make sure you have the proper Unity version up and running
-- Make sure you are running kernel through `make watch` command.
-- Back in unity editor, open the `WSSController` component inspector of `InitialScene`
-- Make sure that is setup correctly

-## Debug with browsers + local Unity build

-See https://github.com/decentraland/unity-renderer/ for instructions regarding Unity testing.

 ## Technical how-to guides and explainers